 12. Go back to your pan and chop up your ground beef some more.
 Make sure it cooks evenly and that the onions are mixed in well.

-13. Go back to your pot and add one third cup of light brown sugar.
+13. Go back to your pot and add one fourth cup of light brown sugar.

 Add Chili Seasoning Packets